-Cupping therapy is the placement of glass, plastic or bamboo cups on specific areas of the body using a vacuum.
+Cupping therapy is the placement of glass, plastic or bamboo cups on specific areas of the body using a vacuum to relieve muscle tension and pain.
 It is thought to originate from traditional Chinese medicine, however other civilisations in the world have used it in history.

 Traditionally, a flame is used to create a vacuum inside the glass cup before it's applied to the problem area on the body.
 Nowadays, a pump is used instead to draw the air out of the plastic cup creating a vacuum and suction.
 There is no difference between glass or plastic cups except for safety reasons as the pump is safer and has less side effects.

 It is a great way of releasing tension in a large muscle area quickly.
 It can be more effective than massage alone and works well when combined together with other traditional Chinese medicine therapies such as acupuncture or gua sha.

 After having treatment, it can feel like you've had a deep tissue massage and is very relaxing, especially when the cups are taken off and you can relax in your own skin again.

 Cupping has been used in Europe, the Middle East and East Asia for thousands of years to treat a variety of health problems and is therefore not a alternative therapy.

 This ancient therapy isn't restricted to use in traditional Chinese medicine only.
 It has a long history of use in the UK and Europe and has been practiced for hundreds of years.
 Its use in modern western medicine declined however, but still remained popular in East Asia, where it was brought from and reintroduced into westernised countries over the last few decades, where it is now considered an alternative medicine.
 Recently it's been made famous by the Olympic swimmer Michael Phelps, which demonstrates the effectiveness of cupping for his muscle tension prior to competing.